-The best pillows for back pain that offer support for a more comfortable night’s sleep
+The best pillows for back pain offer comfort and support while you snooze

 Reduce pain and discomfort with one of the best pillows for back pain

-While there are many causes of back pain, including strain, tension and injury to spinal joints, muscles, ligaments or nerves, one of the most common causes is sleeping on a pillow that’s not supporting your head and neck properly for spine alignment.
+There are many causes of back pain, from strain and tension to injury and ligament damage.
+But, the most common cause of general back pain is sleeping on a pillow that's not supporting your head and neck at night.

-“Proper posture at night is important for several reasons, as it can lead to discomfort and injury.
+“Proper posture at night is important for several reasons.
 Poor posture can make neck muscles tight, which can easily lead to morning grogginess.
-Plus, you’re not giving your back the opportunity to fully rest.”
+Plus, you’re not giving your back the opportunity to fully rest," osteopath and physiotherapist Tim Allardyce from Surrey Physio tells us.

 The best overall pillow for back pain